 Hands on Dental Assistant Training, LLC (hereafter “Hands On” or the “School”) offers a dental assistant training School that only spans a few short weeks.
 The courses are designed to turn students into well-trained, entry-level dental Assistants.
 We are approved by DANB (Dental Assisting National Board).
 Students will receive a certificate of completion for 119 clock hours of training.
 Due to COVID19 the North Carolina Executive Committee has approved this course to be taught ONLINE

 Hands on Dental Assistant Training, LLC is owned and operated by Fatima Oglesby-Morris.
 Fatima began her career path in the Dental field as a volunteer dental assistant at St. Elizabeth Hospital in Washington DC, after working as a dental assistant in every aspect of the dental specialty.
 Fatima continued her education at Howard University to become a dental hygienist, which she enjoyed for 27 years.
 As a dental hygienist she observed that dental assistants needed more hands-on training and continuing education classes to help them become a more educated, productive and professional dental assistant .
 Fatima had a vision that led her to develop and create Hands on Dental Assistant Training, LLC.

 Fatima is a firm believer that there is no “I” in team and that it is truly teamwork that makes the dental office work.
 Fatima’s vision for the public is to have access to dental treatment and to be educated about their oral health.
 Fatima wants dental assistants to help achieve her vision by training dental assistants to educate the public community about how to obtain optimal oral health.
 Fatima believes that everyone should have access to dental care.
-Fatima is the third District Trustee of the American Dental Assistant’s Association and past Vice President of the Maryland Dental Hygienist’s Association.
+Fatima is the past third District Trustee of the American Dental Assistant’s Association and past Vice President of the Maryland Dental Hygienist’s Association.

 All Disclosure Statement:

 A student completing all requirements of this program will be classified as a level 1 Dental Assistant in North Carolina.

 - an ADA-accredited dental assisting program and current certification in CPR; or

 - completion of the Dental Assistant certification examination(s) administered by the Dental Assisting National Board and current certification in CPR; or

 - completion of: